How do you balance diversity, retention and talent?

 By making sure we replace CVs with predictive assessments, we don’t have to trade quality of candidate for diversity.

-How to use work samples
+How to use work samples for mission-driven hiring

 Here at Applied, we use 3-5 ‘work samples’ to anonymously screen candidates.

-Work samples take small parts of the role and ask candidates to either perform or explain their approach to them.
+When used in this way, work samples take small parts of the role and ask candidates to either perform or explain their approach to them.

 By simulating tasks that would realistically occur in the role, you can directly test candidates’ skills without relying on flawed proxies like education and experience.